ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/build-a-graalvm-executable/build-the-executable-locally.md

 ## Build the GraalVM executable

-1. Execute the command below to create a Ballerina service package :
+1. Execute the command below to create a Ballerina service package.
    ```
    $ bal new hello_world -t service
    ```